 We are starting to see that online training doesn’t always equate to quality learning and employee engagement.
 Far too often, traditional eLearning perpetuates a cycle of learning that is rote and disengaged—hardly worth the $300 odd billion that is poured into it annually across the globe.
 A recent McKinsey study calls into question the ROI of traditional eLearning professional development, with only a quarter of respondents perceiving measurable improvements.

 Without throwing the baby out with the bathwater, microlearning could be the answer.
 For the learner, the most noticeable difference between traditional macro eLearning and microlearning is convenience—in both size and delivery.
 Mobile learning management systems (LMS), such as EdApp, are concise, relevant, and timely.
-Its bite-sized nature addresses the most frequently cited pain points of traditional macro eLearning—it lacks relevance, it’s time-consuming and can be overwhelming.
+Its bite-sized nature addresses the most frequently cited pain points of traditional macro eLearning—it lacks relevance, it’s time-consuming, and can be overwhelming.

 The Microlearning Elearning Revolution

 Dig a bit deeper and you’ll see that microlearning is not just about size, with its benefits far exceeding ease of use.
 Content is meticulously dissected and sequenced into self-standing areas of learning.
 It is about precision rather than ‘dumbing down.’
 Think of microlearning lessons like stations on a train loop network that interconnect and allow the student to double back.
 Moreover, companies are not ‘locked’ into a particular route either.
-By analysing engagement and learning metrics, hotspots that need additional attention can be identified, and companies can detour onto a revised route.
+By analyzing engagement and learning metrics, hotspots that need additional attention can be identified, and companies can detour onto a revised route.

 Microlearning brings the Goldilocks principle to the world of eLearning, guided by the ‘just in time’ and ‘just enough’ rules.
 Unlike traditional structures, where learning material can very often be arbitrary, microlearning content is presented at the right time when employees are primed to learn.
 With custom content features, the opportunities are endless, from time-released training and onboarding to on-the-job training.

 Microlearning does not replace human interaction, far from it; rather, the flexibility of microlearning provides serves to enhance face-to-face learning experiences.
 It’s clear why sectors such as the health care industry have been some of the earliest adopters of micro eLearning methods.
 Combining mobile microlearning with placement learning has tangibly enhanced professional engagement and improved clinical competency.
-Furthermore, microlearning platforms such as EdApp facilitate interactions within and across teams through the use of social learning features, peer learning and authoring tools.
-This, combined with an injection of competition through games, leaderboards and rewards, transforms training into team-building activities, proving that education is not just learning for learning’s sake.
+Furthermore, microlearning platforms such as EdApp facilitate interactions within and across teams through the use of social learning features, peer learning, and authoring tools.
+This, combined with an injection of competition through games, leaderboards, and rewards, transforms training into team-building activities, proving that education is not just learning for learning’s sake.

 Short revolving cycles of microlearning, using spaced repetition, significantly upgrades our human hardware’s capacity to learn.
-One widely cited study in the Journal of Applied Psychology found that transfer of learning in microdoses was 17 per cent more efficient than traditional long-form instruction.
-Transfer, application and creation should be the end goal, not just retention.
+One widely cited study in the Journal of Applied Psychology found that transfer of learning in microdoses was 17 percent more efficient than traditional long-form instruction.
+Transfer, application, and creation should be the end goal, not just retention.
 Not only do we want our employees to be able to remember and transfer new knowledge, but we want them to reapply, modify and recreate their understandings in different scenarios.
 It’s the creative higher-order thinking where the magic happens.

 There’s no doubt that microlearning gives learners the biggest bang for their educational buck in terms of providing training that is both nutritious and palatable (or even, delicious).
 Think of the ever-popular Crash Course YouTube channel, offering its own style of microlearning (from astrophysics to World History) in the form of episodic content as engaging as any hit Netflix series.